gammapopolam/osm2gtfs/readme.md

 These JSON's can be simply rebuilded into [networkx](https://github.com/networkx/networkx) DiGraph, because `stops` and `s2s` can be implemented as L-space of transit network.
 # osm2gtfs

-Download the script into your working directory:
+After grabbing OSM data in trips.json, s2s.json, stops.json, download the script into your working directory and run:
 ```python
 from osm2gtfs import OSM2GTFS